Dear Reader: Dear Reader, Dear Ms. Reader:

 Dear Mr. and Mrs. Reader: Hi Reader, Reader,

-This post is all about the etiquette of salutations (greetings) for business letters and email.
+This post is all about the etiquette of salutations (greetings).
+We discuss both business letter salutation and email salutation.
 It’s dedicated to the many who have visited this blog in search of tips on how to begin a letter.

 Rules for Business Letters